mberr/torch-ppr/README.md

 >>> personalized_page_rank(edge_index=edge_index, indices=[2])
 tensor([[0.1103, 0.3484, 0.2922, 0.1103, 0.1388]])
 ```
+Thus, the most important node is the central node `1`, nodes `0` and `3` receive
+the same importance value which is below the value of the direct neighbor `4`.

 By the virtue of using PyTorch, the code seamlessly works on GPUs, too, and
 supports auto-grad differentiation.
 Moreover, the calculation of personalized